"I'm suffering from information overload! Help! Lorna help!" The voice screeched in my ear...

 To me, this is when true information overload or data overload takes place.

-So the big question is: how do you avoid or reduce information overload?
+So the big question is: how do you reduce or avoid information overload?

 Well, here is a 5-step solution that I came up with for me and I know it can work for you too...

-To avoid information overload, you need to determine what "information" is to you.
+To avoid information overload, you need to determine what the concept of "information" means for you.
+You might not want to believe it, but it actually differs from person to person.

-In making your determination, you should be driven by your needs and the level of your data analysing skills.
-You see, data is useless without the skills to analyse it.
+In making your determination, you should be driven by why you need the information and the strength of your analysing skills.

 2. Know why you need the information

-When I ask people why they need information, they look at me like I just escaped from a mental asylum.
-Some have even asked outright.
+Sometimes when I ask people why they need some particular information, they look at me like I just escaped from a mental asylum.
+Some have even asked outright since according to them, the reason is obvious to all but the very ignorant.

 But I am no more crazy than you, who cannot understand that Google is a SEARCH engine, not a RESEARCH engine.